JoshuaCarter/Vanguard-40k/core-rules.md

 ## Reading Guide

-- If a rule in this list contradicts an earlier rule, then the latter takes precedence.
+- If any rule here contradicts an earlier rule, then the latter takes precedence.

 - Text in ***Bold Italics*** refers to an official term from the core rules, and will often be paired with a page reference.